Zophiekat/Website/art-portfolio/README.md

 ## Getting Started

-To view the portfolio, open the `index.html` file in your web browser.
+To view the portfolio, open the `home.html` file in your web browser.
 This file serves as the main entry point and links to all necessary CSS and JavaScript files.

 ### Prerequisites

 Make sure you have a modern web browser to view the portfolio correctly.

+### AI Protection (Glaze)

+This project uses [Glaze](https://glaze.cs.uchicago.edu/) to protect artwork from AI mimicry.
+Please refer to [GLAZE_WORKFLOW.md](../GLAZE_WORKFLOW.md) for instructions on how to process new artwork before adding it to the site.

 ### Installation